These juicy and flavorful spicy drumsticks are just the thing when you're faced with making chicken drumsticks AGAIN and want to spice things up.

-- 1 teaspoon kosher salt (not fine salt)
+- 1 teaspoon Diamond Crystal kosher salt (not fine salt)

 - Wipe the chicken drumsticks dry with paper towels.
-Place them in a baking dish.
+Arrange them in a single layer on the baking sheet.

-- Prepare the rub: In a small bowl, combine the olive oil and spices to create a thick paste.
-Pour the paste over the chicken thighs and, using your hands, rub it well into the chicken pieces, on all sides.
+- Prepare the rub: In a small bowl, combine the olive oil, kosher salt, chili powder, and cayenne pepper to create a paste.
+Pour the paste over the chicken pieces and, using your hands or a pastry brush, coat the chicken on all sides.

 - Bake the drumsticks until cooked through (their internal temperature should reach 165ºF) and juices run clear, for about 40 minutes.
 Check them after the first 30 minutes and loosely cover them with foil if they seem to be darkening too fast on top.

 - If you wish, garnish the chicken with chopped parsley and red pepper flakes, then serve.

 I send out a weekly newsletter with a recipe and tips.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.